thycotic-ps/secretserver/discovery/azure-tenant/readme.md

 1. Navigate to **Accounts** tab
 1. Click **Create New Scan Template** (_see table below_)

     > For import purpose the name of this scanner must match the Secret Template, `Office 365 Account` (or other name if using a custom Secret Template).
+If this name must differ, see step 6 titled: “Configure Password Changing Edit Scan Template.”

     | Field                | Value                  |
     | -------------------- | ---------------------- |